 The feel

-The Bucktown room is friendly to a longer sit.
+The Lincoln Square room is friendly to a longer sit.
 It has enough calm and enough movement to support a laptop, a catch-up, or a solo break between errands, and the design keeps it from reading like a chain room borrowed from somewhere else.
 On busy days it can slow down at the counter, which is why it works better as a planned coffee stop than as an emergency caffeine pit stop.

 Why Oromo Cafe is shortlisted by Filter Notes

-Oromo Cafe is shortlisted because it gives Chicago a Bucktown coffee room with a real signature: sweet-spiced lattes, Turkish coffee, a substantial breakfast-and-lunch menu, and a space that feels rooted rather than interchangeable.
+Oromo Cafe is shortlisted because it gives Chicago a Lincoln Square coffee room with a real signature: sweet-spiced lattes, Turkish coffee, a substantial breakfast-and-lunch menu, and a space that feels rooted rather than interchangeable.
 Cross town for the pistachio-rose latte, the Turkish coffee, and the food menu; know before going that this is best as a linger-friendly cafe, not a quick espresso bar.